Whose baseline compiler is it anyway?: Baseline Compiler Comparison

 \section{Baseline Compiler Comparison}

 We studied the implementation of \NumCompilers single-pass compilers for WebAssembly that employ the basic abstract-interpretation algorithm.
 The table in Figure~\ref{fig:baseline-tiers} compares their designs in terms of features.
 In particular, we find that both Web engine compilers (\engine{v8-liftoff} and \engine{sm-base}) implement GC with stackmaps, using the same metadata format as their optimizing compilers.
 As discussed, \OurJit uses value tags, and the three remaining compilers \emph{do no GC}, because their host environment is not garbage-collected.
-Of the \NumCompilers, only \OurJit performs constant-folding and branch-folding, though our experiments show that it has marginal benefit for the benchmarks studied.
 A key feature is \emph{multiple register allocation}, where the abstract state allows a register to be used for more than one slot.
 This is more complex to track and merge efficiently, but experimental results show it significantly improves code quality.
 All compilers except \engine{wazero} track constants.
-Experiments also show that tracking constants is key to good code quality, as it allows some local instruction selection.
+Experiments also show that tracking constants measurably improves code quality, as it allows some local instruction selection.
+Of the \NumCompilers, only \OurJit performs constant-folding and branch-folding, though our experiments show that it has marginal benefit for the benchmarks studied.